getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 sidebar_order: 0
 ---

-Have you ever had a set of similar looking issues like this?
+Have you ever had a set of similar-looking issues like this?
 ![Issues Dashboard]({% asset guides/grouping-and-fingerprints/issues-dashboard.png @path %})

 Let's first understand what makes events group into an issue. testTypeIssue15 is an issue that had 4 events.
 These events grouped into the issue because they shared the same *fingerprint*